" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Cut sweet potatoes into equal-sized cubes.
 This helps them cook evenly.

 Do not overcrowd the skillet.
-If there are too many sweet potatoes, they will steam instead of browning.
-I use a large 12-inch skillet.
+If there are too many sweet potatoes, they will steam instead of browning. use a large 12-inch skillet to ensure the potatoes have enough space to brown properly.

 Let the potatoes sit without stirring for the first 10 minutes.
 If you move them too much, they will not brown.